zoonoo/azure-docs.ko-kr/articles/active-directory/saas-apps/workday-inbound-tutorial.md

 ms.date: 05/16/2019
 ms.author: chmutali
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 63176c325fd42c46e988ab3798f46089a43e70bf
+ms.openlocfilehash: 80d356426fe312708d64cc4284dbb1fd925e47c7
-ms.sourcegitcommit: e9936171586b8d04b67457789ae7d530ec8deebe
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 09/27/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "71326782"
+ms.locfileid: "74233341"
 ---
-# <a name="tutorial-configure-workday-for-automatic-user-provisioning"></a>자습서: 자동 사용자 프로비저닝을 위한 Workday 구성
+# <a name="tutorial-configure-workday-for-automatic-user-provisioning"></a>자습서: 자동 사용자 프로비전을 위한 Workday 구성

-이 자습서에서는 Workday의 작업자 프로필을 Active Directory 및 Azure Active Directory 둘 다로 가져오기 위해 수행 해야 하는 단계를 설명 하 고, 전자 메일 주소 및 사용자 이름을 Workday에 추가 하 여 추가 합니다.
+The objective of this tutorial is to show the steps you need to perform to import worker profiles from Workday into both Active Directory and Azure Active Directory, with optional write-back of email address and username to Workday.

 ## <a name="overview"></a>개요